brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 "break" is at 221°.
 If you do the math, this cam provides a repeating pulse with about a 14% duty cycle: (221 - 171) / 360.

-Here we see CRCB 6 which is another instance of the same 50° cam part, but using a different phase relative to CRCB 4.
-This produces the same 14% duty cycle pulse, but offset from CRCB 4 by 139° in phase.
+Here we see CRCB 6, which is another instance of the same 50° cam part, but offset at a different phase relative to CRCB 4.
+This produces another 14% duty cycle pulse, but offset from CRCB 4 by 139° in phase.

 ![Cam Relay 2](/assets/images/relays-8.jpg)